sinedied/talks/clean-dev-env/clean-dev-env-conf.md

 ]
 .credits.dark[Credits: Christie's]
 ???
-- Here's the manual to setup your environment, provided there's one
+- Here's the doc to setup your environment, provided there's one

+Now, you take some time to install all the required tools and prepare your environment to work on the project.

+And what usually happens next is...

 ---